DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ```

 `IsVisible()` function calculates the signed distance from each frustum plane to the sphere and computes
-its visbility by comparing the distances to the sphere radius.
+its visibility by comparing the distances to the sphere radius.

 The LOD calculation (`CalcDetailLevel` function) is based on computing the object bounding sphere radius in screen space.
 For detailed description of the algorithm, see the link in [Further Reading](#further-reading).